 - Lastly, there are instances whereby the setup process just won't finalize whatsoever.

-Look through the following parts to find out whether any of the 3 ways works for you.
+Look through the following parts to find out whether any of the 3 ways work for you.
 All of them are pretty easy to follow.

 People often forget that Bluetooth is a necessary component, and they'll try to complete the setup process without it being enabled.
 So, just ensure that Bluetooth is activated, and that should solve your problem.